 Allison Coates became a Peer Health Owl in October 2016.
 She is working at receiving a BS in Exercise Science and plans to graduate from Kennesaw State University in Spring 2020.
 She also plans to earn a MHS in athletic training after graduation.
 Her favorite areas of health include fitness and nutrition, and she promotes these areas by incorporating them into her own life and expressing their benefits.
 She is passionate about encouraging others of good health and improving her own knowledge.
 She is excited about what Peer Health Owls has to offer.

-A Peer Health OWL is a student who is trained and certified in developing, implementing, and evaluating health education programs for his/her peers.
+A Peer Health Outreach and Wellness Leader (OWL) is a student who is trained and certified in developing, implementing, and evaluating health education programs for his/her peers.

 The Peer Health OWLs provide FUN interactive programs for students in classroom settings, fraternities, sororities, on-campus housing, and for student groups/organizations as well as health promotion campaigns on campus.

 Why would you want to be a Peer Health OWL?

 Becoming a Peer Health OWL provides you with opportunities to:

 - Understand the basics of prevention regardless of the health issue

 - Enhance leadership skills and become a campus leader